stryker-mutator/mutation-testing-elements/docs/mutant-states-and-metrics.md

 This page should shed some light on the different outcomes a mutant can have and the different metrics you'll find in any given mutation testing report.

+_Are you new to mutation testing, see [what is mutation testing?](https://stryker-mutator.io/docs/)_.

 ## Mutant states

 A mutant can have one of the following states: